Returns an array of cells for the i-th principal component (or residuals).

 - The PCA_COMP function must be entered as an array formula (for return-types greater than 3) in a range that has the rows as the number of variables (return-type = 4) or the number of observations (return-type = 5).

-- The sample data may include missing values.
+- The sample data may include data points with missing values.

 - Each column in the input matrix corresponds to a separate variable.